tavernz/odin-recipes/README.md

 today is aug 17 21:25

-I'am creating a html file
+I'am creating an html file
 I'am learning how to make a website.